3gstudent/ewsManage/README.md

 Add new Mode:

-- CreateTestMail
+- CreateTestMail,create a test mail and save it to the target folder.
-- CreateFolderofInbox
+- CreateFolderofInbox,create a folder in Inbox.
-- CreateHiddenFolderofInbox
+- CreateHiddenFolderofInbox,create a hidden folder in Inbox.
-- ListHiddenFolder
+- ListHiddenFolder,list the hidden folders of the target folder.

 ---
 Usage: